Virgin Israel Is Called to Return Home

 God calls His wandering people to return while promising a new and astonishing work of restoration.

-22 How long will you go here and there, you backsliding daughter?
-For Yahweh has created a new thing in the earth: a woman will encompass a man.”
+22 How long will you wander, O faithless daughter?
+For the LORD has created a new thing in the land—a woman will shelter a man.”

 God calls His wandering people to return while promising a new and astonishing work of restoration.